complexbrains/EEG_Source_Reconstruction/README.md

 Source reconstruction in EEG requires some certain steps to be completed, before the estimation of the sources.
 If you have your structural data of each of your subjects, or if you will use template anatomical data, then the first thing you need to do is to extract the cortical segmentation from a T1 MRI.

 I used BrainSuit and Freesurfer.
-BrainSuite is easy to implement and run, however the number of scout you obtain is limited to 66 unless you would like to define your own scouts.
-You can also define your customized scouts in BrainSuite, however it requires a careful handling, [here](http://brainsuite.org/video-tutorials/custom-atlas/) is the tutorial of it.
+BrainSuite is easy to implement and run, however, the number of scouts you obtain is limited to 66 unless you would like to define your own scouts.
+You can also define your customized scouts in BrainSuite, however, it requires careful handling, [here](http://brainsuite.org/video-tutorials/custom-atlas/) is the tutorial of it.

-Freesurfer gives you more flexibilty for the choices of surface-based atlases, ranging from Brodmann, Destrieux, Desikan-Killiany,  Mindboggle.
+Freesurfer gives you more flexibility for the choices of surface-based atlases, ranging from Brodmann, Destrieux, Desikan-Killiany,  Mindboggle.
 If you want to use Freesurfer, the commands you simply start Freesurfer to run in your system terminal (after you install Freesurfer) to get the surface extraction going are listed below.
-You can either use dicom or nifti files at the start, however you will need to convert them to .mgz format for Freesurfer to work on them.
+You can either use dicom or nifti files at the start, however, you will need to convert them to .mgz format for Freesurfer to work on them.

-- First check whether you have Freesurfer installed on your system via typing the first command to your terminal and if so use the second command to load Freesurfer.
+- First, check whether you have Freesurfer installed on your system via typing the first command to your terminal and if so use the second command to load Freesurfer.

             module avail
             module load Freesurfer